ccdc-opensource/ccdc-custom-build-conquest-python/README.md

 # Build and Test

 - Run build_conquest_python.bat on windows
-- Run build_conquest_python.sh on MacOS/Linux
+- Run python3 build_conquest_python.py on MacOS/Linux
 - zip the destination folder and upload to artifactory